How a month of hurricane nightmares changed Puerto Rico -- and me

 When our chopper touched down in Quebradillas, a woman ran to embrace me.
 She was crying, desperately explaining she needed to reach her family in New Jersey.
 She hugged tightly, and didn't let go quickly.
 I was the first outsider she had seen since the hurricane hit.

 Word spread quickly.
 The town surrounded us within minutes.
 No one knew who we were.
 They didn't ask for food or money.
-They were curious if we had cell service?
+They were curious.
+Did we have cell service?
 Did we know what was happening in other towns?

 As with other towns, we were their only source of news and the only way to share their own.
 They begged for help relaying messages home.